parguello/pizarra/README.md

 ## Intro

-This application used to showcase Angularjs and the Playframework while learning basic Spanish phrases.
+This application is used to showcase Angularjs and the Playframework while learning basic Spanish phrases.

 ## Running